MisterMiles/gpg2-key-import/README.md

 - Tests if your gpg key is present
 - Easy to use: you have only to supply your key files
 - Idempotency is present in all actions
-- Key is added user base
+- Key is added to a specific user

 Requirements
 ------------